vickyanands/AddressLookupService/README.md

 ```

+### Debugging

-### How To debug this AWS LAMBDA function locally using VSCode
+How To debug this AWS LAMBDA function locally using VSCode

 1. Use VSCODE Extension Run and Debug
 2. Click on JavaScript Debug Terminal button it will create one terminal